We are on a mission to destigmatize and demystify mental healthcare for Black families and families who fall within the African diaspora.

 Meet Our Clinical Advisors

-Dr. Adanna Anyikam, MPH, FACOG
+Dr. Adanna Anyikam, MD, MPH, FACOG

 OB-GYN, Maternal-Fetal Medicine Specialist for High Risk Pregnancies at HCA Houston Healthcare Tomball

 Rashida Bobb, MPH